Pumpkin Scones with Cinnamon Icing

 Don’t you love fall?
 It’s that time of the year when everything becomes colorful and wonderful.
 Crisp and expectant.

 Much like pumpkin.
-And that first mention of a Pumpkin Spice Latte, It sets the tone for a glorious season.
+And that first mention of a Pumpkin Spice Latte, it sets the tone for a glorious season.

 Today, though, it’s all about Pumpkin Scones.
 Because for me, the season begins with these!
+You might also like 15-Minute Easy Pumpkin Scones or Pumpkin Chocolate Chip Scones for a variation on pumpkin scones!

 With a hint of sweetness, these scones are soft and incredibly delicious with the pumpkin spice flavors we love.
 Baked and ready in 30 minutes.